 Timor-Leste is the perfect place for hiking.
 The country has stunning scenery, friendly locals and a network of tracks criss-crossing the entire country.
 From coastal walks to multi-day village and mountain hikes, Timor-Leste has some excellent options.

-Some of the most rewarding and excellent hikes in Timor are:
+Some of the many memorable hikes in Timor include:

 Mt Ramelau: